 The Stickiness Property is used by the system to determine what value a user should get when Splitting values.
-For more information, refer to Split percentage.
+For more information, refer to How split by percentage works.

 The Stickiness Property is changed when you want to have a consistent behavior across multiple devices.

 userId has consistent behavior on all of his or her devices.
 Another

 account_id as the Stickiness Property.
 This

 creates a consistent behavior for all users in the same account.